MihaiRunceanu/task_tracker_cli/README.md

 # task_tracker_cli
-A tracker that marks tasks as TODO, IN-PROGRESS or DONE.
-Sample solution for the task-tracker challenge from roadmap.sh.
+A tracker that marks tasks as TODO, IN-PROGRESS or DONE.\n Sample solution for the task-tracker challenge from roadmap.sh.